 The NMU mathematics placement program is designed to help students determine appropriate mathematics and computer science courses to enroll in at NMU.
-The program consists of two exams: The Math Placement Test and the Math Diagnostic Test.
-Both exams provide equally valid mathematics placement.
+All new students will take a proctored math placement exam during orientation.

 Q: How important is mathematics placement?